anushkavish4-png/image_rotation_project/README.md

 # image_rotation_project
-A simple Image Rotation project built using HTML, CSS, and JavaScript.
-This project allows users to rotate images interactively and demonstrates basic image manipulation techniques.
+A responsive Image Rotation web application built using HTML, CSS, and JavaScript.
+The project demonstrates image transformation, DOM manipulation, and interactive user controls for rotating images dynamically.